ryuran/talks/src/decks/crypto-for-devs/sections/en/08-conclusion.md

 ???

 My last slide is about this Reddit post.
-It came when Ashley Madison, the dating platform, leaked its database with personal data about its customers.
+It released during the Ashley Madison leaks.
+The dating platform's database, with personal data about its customers, became available on the Internet

 This guy said that he lived in the USA for studies.
-He's gay and used Ashley Madison platform for dating.
+He's gay and used Ashley Madison platform to meet people.
 Now, he's returned in its country, Saudi Arabia, where homosexuality is punished by death.
-He's scared for his life now because the data leak can reveal who he is, what is its sexual orientation, and where he lives.
+He's scared for his life because the data leak can reveal who he is, what is its sexual orientation, and where he lives.

-I don't think that Ashley Madison developers though that sometime they may compromise somebody's life when they wrote their codebase.
-However, it is.
+I'm sure that Ashley Madison's developers didn't though they may compromise somebody's life when they wrote their codebase.
+But, it is.
 So, even if security isn't a simple thing, it's time to stop to be scared, and to protect.

 Thank you.